Networking and You

 A 30-second commercial for Ashley Keith could go something like this:

-"I became interested in the human resources field last summer when I interned at The Greater Houston YMCA and I got to know the Human Resources Director there.
-I had always planned on following the traditional route to graduate school but her job really fascinated me.
+"I became interested in the human resources field last summer when I interned at The Greater Houston YMCA and I got to know the human resources director there.
+I'd always planned on following the traditional route to graduate school but her job really fascinated me.
 I liked the variety of her job and the fact that she was a very positive influence in the YMCA.
-When I returned to school this fall, I decided to add a business class and I also joined the Human Resources Management Association.
-I have enjoyed my business class and it's a good complement to my psychology classes.
-Next semester I will begin taking courses as a management major and I hope to obtain an internship in human resources next summer."
+When I returned to school this fall, I decided to add a business class and I also joined the Society for Human Resources Management.
+I've enjoyed my business class and it's a good complement to my psychology classes.
+Next semester I'll begin taking courses as a management major and I hope to obtain an internship in human resources next summer."

-*Written Letters When you have been referred to someone you do not know or you are contacting someone without the benefit of an acquaintance's referral (usually called a "cold call"), then a well-written letter is a good idea.
-In writing your letters, follow these guidelines:
+When you've been referred to someone you don't know or you're contacting someone without the benefit of an acquaintance's referral (usually called a "cold call"), then a well-written letter is a good idea.
+In writing your letters, follow these guidelines.

-Last Paragraph Thank your networking contact for their time and consideration of your request.
-Do not ask them to call you.
-Instead, offer to telephone them after they have had an opportunity to review your letter, usually in one to two weeks, to schedule a convenient time for a conversation.
+Thank your networking contact for their time and consideration of your request.
+Don't ask them to call you.
+Instead, offer to call them after they've had an opportunity to review your letter, usually in one to two weeks, to schedule a convenient time for a conversation.

 This allows you to provide your networking contacts with further information about your background and to reinforce the points you made in your sound bite or commercial.
 Sending a copy of your resume is also a wonderful way for them to refer you to other contacts.
-Further, if your information interview is going well and you have established rapport with your contact, then you may wish to ask them to critique your resume at the end of the interview.
+Further, if your information interview is going well and you've established a good rapport with your contact, then you may wish to ask them to critique your resume at the end of the interview.